anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 The Redfish Standard and the ODIM Implementation
 ------------------------------------------------
-The GSMA's "Cloud Infrastructure Reference Model (NG.126)" specifies Redfish as the standard interface that should be made available by the infrastructure and Cloud Infrastructure Management components.
-For the "Infrastructure Hardware" layer, the document specifies DMTF's Redfish interface.
+The GSMA's "Cloud Infrastructure Reference Model (NG.126)" specifies Redfish as the standard interface that should be made available by the infrastructure and Cloud Infrastructure Management components, in the "Infrastructure Hardware" layer.

 Redfish is an internationally recognized standard `ISO/IEC 30115:2018  <https://www.iso.org/standard/83853.html>`__.
 The Redfish interface specifies a HTTP RESTful interface that a client can use to manage conformant platforms.
 The Redfish standard consists of a Redfish interface specification